spisakt/pTFCE/index.md

 ----------------------------------------
 ## News
-> v0.2.0 available for both the R-package and teh SPM Toolbox.
+> v0.2.0 available for both the [R-package](https://github.com/spisakt/pTFCE/releases/tag/v0.2.0) and the [SPM Toolbox](https://github.com/spisakt/pTFCE_spm/releases/tag/v0.2.0).
 It features a speed performance patch: pTFCE is now almost twice as fast!

-> Since the start, more than 600 unique visitors, >1000 visits (as of Apr.
-2019) and a lot of e-mails.
+> Since the start, 700 unique visitors, >1000 visits and a lot of e-mails.
 Thanks for all your interest!

 > Smoothness estimation is now possible based on [4D residual data](https://github.com/spisakt/pTFCE/wiki/Some-important-notes-on-smoothness-estimation)